ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 This system will leverage advanced sensors (LiDAR, 3D cameras, barcode scanners) and real-time data integration to ensure seamless navigation and precise goods handling.
 The project will demonstrate its core capabilities through a small-scale demonstration using TurtleBots, with plans for scaling up to more advanced systems in the future.

-## Figures Communicating the Idea & Sensor Integration:
+## Figures Communicating the Idea:

 ### Basic Ideology
 ![Project Figure](Team_Diagram.png)